mzhong

 Inside of the anonymous function, the private variables and functions are defined first.

 After that, an object literal is returned as the function value.
 That object literal contains only properties and methods that should be public.
+Since the object is defined inside the anonymous function, all of the public methods have access to the private variables and functions.

 How do you organize your code? (module pattern, classical inheritance?)